Gleejr/Configure-ad/README.md

 </p>

 <p>
-13. Go to IP configurations and go to ipconfig1. (the Private IP address should currently show as dynamic)
+13. Access the "IP Configurations" and navigate to "ipconfig1."
+Verify that the Private IP address is currently set as dynamic.
 </p>

 <p>